-One other benefit of using creativity in a business is that you are able to make your products, services, and client proposals stand out from the crowd with greater effect.
+One other benefit of using your creative mind in business is that you are able to make your products, services, and client proposals stand out from the crowd with greater effect.
 Whether it's your branding, customer experience, customer service, etc., they all greatly help make your business more memorable than the rest, whether it's in the creative sector or not.

 What's a creative entrepreneur?

 A creative entrepreneur or business owner is a creative person who sells products or services to others in exchange for money.
 They do this by creating a product or service that they believe will be of value in people's lives, whether that's making their lives easier, improving their standard of living, or simply making them happier.

 In other words, they don't particularly like to follow rules or guidelines.
 Instead, they take calculated risks and try to predict how customers will react to their ideas and their solution to solving a particular problem.